pagopa/terraform-azurerm-v3/dns_forwarder_vm_image/README.md

 ## How it works

-to make coredns work, we chose to use docker compose with a custom image (pagopa) taken from this repository: <https://github.com/pagopa/azure-core-dns> which contains coredns configured to work with the azure dns server, in this way it is easier to keep the coredns updated coredns
+to make coredns work, we chose to use docker compose with a custom image (pagopa) taken from this repository: <https://github.com/pagopa/azure-core-dns> which contains coredns configured to work with the azure dns server, in this way it is easier to keep the coredns updated coredns.

+> The dns forwarder image expose port 53 in TCP/UDP for azure vpn

 ## How to debug